mtbdata711/local-json-for-gf/README.md

 When the timestamp in your JSON file no longer matches the timestamp in your database, you will be able to sync any changes to your Gravity form.

-As this plugin uses a unique key to link JSON files to forms - instead of auto-incrementing IDs - you can safely keep your forms in sync without the common pitfalls of using Gravity Forms across multiple enviornments.
+As this plugin uses a unique key to link JSON files to forms - instead of auto-incrementing IDs - you can safely keep your forms in sync without the common pitfalls of using Gravity Forms across multiple environments.

 ## Filters